billjuv/XIAO-LoRa-CO2-monitoring/README.md

 WiFi has its challanges in the twin metal shipping containers in this mushroom grow space.
 I want to test the reliability and range of LoRa (not LoRaWAN) in this situation and hopefully be ready for future growth.
 Ultimately, I wish to expand this method to more remote areas of the farm as well. **Note:** The LilyGo T3 LoRa32 running OpenMQTTGateway does require WiFi to send the data recieved to the MQTT broker.

-**Why SCD41 instead of the Atlas Scientific EZO-CO₂?**
+**Why Sensirion SCD41 instead of the Atlas Scientific EZO-CO₂?**

 The EZO sensors require lab-grade reference gases for recalibration and proved unreliable in this environment (one of two failed and the other EZO-CO2 sensor readings seem considerably lower than expected).
-The SCD41 supports Forced Recalibration (FRC) using outdoor air (~420 ppm), making field recalibration practical with just a short trip outside.
+The SCD41 supports Forced Recalibration (FRC) using outdoor air (~425 ppm), making field recalibration practical with just a short trip outside.
+Cost is also an obvious factor.
 **Note:** The SCD41 has a maximum CO₂ reading of 5000 ppm, whereas the Atlas EZO-CO₂ max is 10,000 ppm.
 This should not be a problem in most cases as you want to keep the CO₂ level in fruiting well below 1000.
 During incubation, levels of 10,000 to 20,000 ppm are common - which is beyond the EZO's capabilities as well.